 SPF numbers do not “add up,” meaning you won’t create SPF 30 protection by simply wearing SPF 20 on top of SPF 10.
 You’ll just be getting a lot of SPF 20 protection, which isn’t enough protection to keep your skin safe from sun damage, especially if you’re out in the sun for long periods of time.

 We really recommend wearing SPF 50 when you’re outside all day, and reapplying frequently.
-Our favorite does-it-all sunscreen that has SPF 50 is our original SPF best seller, Everyday Sunscreen.
+Our favorite does-it-all sunscreen that has SPF 50 is our original SPF best seller, PLAY Everyday Lotion.

 Myth No. 4: Tanning beds are a totally safe way to tan.